 Facing to shot

-The shot should be placed where the bottom of the throat meets the chest.
+Take your time and make sure you aim at the bottom of the throat where it meets the chest.
 On a frontal shot care should be taken not to misjudge where the throat joins the chest due to the beard down the length of the throat.

 Tips for hunting kudu in South Africa

-Traditionally the bush in the best kudu hunting areas is rather dense during our summer months from November to April.
-From June to August the bush starts to recede rather quickly and during September and October the daily temperatures start rising while the bush recedes to a minimum.
+The bush in the best kudu hunting areas is rather dense during our summer months from November to April.
+From June to August the bush starts to recede rather quickly because little to no rain during the winter.
+During September and October, the daily temperatures start rising while the bush recedes to a minimum.

 We can and do hunt kudu from January to December.